cataseven/Switch-and-Timer-Bar-Card/README.md

 # Switch and Timer Bar Card

 A flexible Lovelace card for Home Assistant that lets you control a device, manage an associated timer, and track its progress with a visual bar.
 Perfect for automations that need timing and status tracking—irrigation, pool pumps, blinds, gates, media players, charging stations, and more.
+You can even turn_off your automations or your input_boolean entity for spesific time that you want!

 ![image1](images/simple1.png)